neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/NodeTypes/DisableNodeTypes.rst

 .. code-block:: yaml

-  Vendor.Site:YourContentElementName:
+  'Vendor.Site:YourContentElementName':
     abstract: TRUE

 As abstract NodeTypes are not valid to be used directly this will hide the NodeType in the user interface AND additionally make all existing nodes of this type invalid.
-If you run a node:repair all existing nodes of this type will be removed.
+If you run a `node:repair` all existing nodes of this type will be removed.

 .. note:: Do not delete the complete NodeType via ~ because this will break all NodeTypes that inherit from this one.